 We have already discussed the Morse code system used to encode messages.
 While this system seems incredibly primitive by today's standards, the introduction of the telegraph revolutionized communication in the 19th century.
-Before the telegraph, the fastest means of sending a message across a continent or across the ocean took days.
-Suddenly, such communication could take place instantaneously.
-Imagine how revolutionary this change must have been.
+Before the telegraph, the fastest means of sending a message cross continent took days and communications across the ocean took even longer.
+With the telegraph, instant communications became possible.
 In its day, Western Union was as powerful and profitable a corporation as AT&T was for most of the 20th century.